galpod/blog/glossary.md

 ## Reliability
 When something is reliable it works in the same way for a long(ish) period of time.
 In psychological testing, reliability is the tendency of people to get similar scores on the test.
 Think about a personality test, and assume that personality is a stable trait (i.e., we don't change our personality from day to day).
 A good personality test would provide us with the same results regardless of when and how many times we take it.
 So, to test for reliability, researchers typically have participants do the same test twice, with a certain period of time in between.
 If the scores are similar between the first time you take the test and the second time you take the test, the researchers conclude the test is reliable.

+## SES
+Socioeconomic Status (or SES) is an index that is typically composed of things such as people's education level, income level, and sometimes the neighbourhood they live in.
+In developmental research, parental education is usually the forefront of these variables, as it has a significant impact on children's outcomes.